alsalafiyyah/alsalafiyyah.github.io/_posts/graves/2020-12-23-hadith-on-prophet-placing-palm-leave-on-grave.md

 publisher: alsalafiyyah@icloud.com
 title: "Hadith about The Prophet putting a palm leave on the graves"
 hijri: "Jumada Al-Awwal 8, 1442 AH"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 9886-2"
+source: "Fatawa Al-Lajnah Al-Da'imah no. 1333-3"
 lang: en
 category: [adhab-qabr]
 note: true
-excerpt: "When the person dies and people bury him in the grave, two angels come to ask him about his Lord, his prophet, and his religion.
-The angels will speak to him in a language that he understands."
+excerpt: " This was not a regular practice of the Prophet, but was only done twice or thrice according to the number of incidents.
+The Prophet's Sahabah, being the earnest of men to follow the Prophet's line of conduct and to benefit their fellow Muslims, are not known to have performed this practice."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz